Weismatten (2055m), trail 2

 Capriata House, the Carlo Mollino Refuge

-Trail 2 starts in Biel,a hamlet of Gressoney-Saint-Jean at the end of the Savoy Castle road, and arrives at the arrival station of the Weismatten chairlift (2055m).
+Trail 2 starts in Biel, a hamlet of Gressoney-Saint-Jean at the end of the Castel Savoia road, and arrives at the top station of the Weismatten chairlift (2055 m).
 It is 2777m long and the total positive elevation gain is 590m.

 The approximate time for the climb is 1h46.
 The trail is rated of difficulty E.

 Simple trail, more than half of which follows a dirt road that is a ski slope (of blue difficulty) in winter.
-The most scenic point is shortly after the start, when it cuts through the wall of the black ski slope dedicated to Gressoney champion Leonardo David and offers remarkable views of the Gressoney Saint Jean plain.
+The most panoramic point is shortly after the start, when it cuts across the wall of the black ski slope dedicated to the Gressoney champion Leonardo David and offers a remarkable view of the Gressoney-Saint-Jean plain.

 The Queen's Tea Pavilion